AbdullahShareef79/Pepper-PHQ-9-Test/README.md

 ## Technologies Used
 - **Pepper Robot SDK 2.9**: Core development platform for Pepper Robot.
-- **Java**: Programming language used for implementing the application.
+- **Kotlin**: Programming language used for implementing the application.
 - **Android Studio**: Development environment for building and testing the project.
 - **QiChat**: Dialogue management for smooth conversational flow.